-This course investigates the visual language of painting and introduces the fine arts major to techniques and concepts as related to a painting studio practice.
+Investigates the visual language of painting and introduces the fine arts major to techniques and concepts as related to a painting studio practice.
 Fundamental concepts in the medium such as material, facility and technique, space, color and concept are combined with an introduction to the context of contemporary and historic painting.